wfernandes/go-habitica/README.md

 Status](https://travis-ci.org/wfernandes/go-habitica.svg?branch=master)](https://travis-ci.org/wfernandes/go-habitica)

 # go-habitica
-golang client for habitica, a free habit building productivity app It is a client for the v3 API.
+golang client for habitica, a free habit building productivity app.

+It is a client for the [v3 API](https://habitica.com/apidoc/).

 ## NOTE
 This client is not ready yet.
 I'll do my best to flesh out most of the endpoints.